 4.1.
 Macchina di Santa Rosa Festival Preparation

 The Macchine di Santa Rosa Festival starts in the morning, when the historic streets of Viterbo are filled with the hustle and bustle of locals and visitors.
 There is singing of hymns, rounds of applause, and cheers for the facchini.
-The main piazzas are usually littered with stands where people who bought tickets can sit down to watch the procession.
-It is worth noting that these tickets are generally sold out in advance, so those who want a guaranteed seat ought to buy them early.
-The streets of Viterbo are also filled with vendors setting up their stalls.
-Some people could be seen sitting on their balconies or peering out their windows to get a good view of the procession.
+Stands, scattered across the main piazzas, offer seating for those who have purchased tickets to witness the procession.
+Vendors fill the streets of Viterbo, setting up their stalls.
+Observers can spot people sitting on balconies or peering out of windows, eager to secure a good view of the procession.

 The real excitement begins after sunset, when darkness wraps around the city as all lights are extinguished.
 The transport begins at around 8:00 p.m. as the local band plays hymns and marches along the route of the procession.
 They are also blessed with protection from any harm or danger that may befall them during the event.